TheGM99/CpuBenchmark/README.md

 # CpuBenchmark
-CPU Benchmark made in .NET Core and WPF
+CPU Benchmark made in .NET Core and WPF using Fannkuch-Redux algorithm to test the computing power of the tested computer.

 How to run: